Roof-mounted photovoltaic system

 - The ac rating: 1.5 MW

-- PV module manufacturer: Ten-K (410 W)
+- Manufacturer of the photovoltaic module: Ten-K (410 W)

 System design challenges – utility integration

 A challenging aspect of the design of this project is that there is no energy purchase contract with the local utility.
 Contractually, all energy generated by solar energy must be delivered and consumed by the property.
 The interconnection utility point for the photovoltaic system is a 15 kV feeder from the service substation.
 The concessionaire needed a reverse power relay (device no. 32), over voltage (device no. 59), under voltage (no. 27) and under / over voltage (no. 81) to detect and prevent the PV feedback generated in the system concessionaire.
 If the photovoltaic system supplies or distorts the utility distribution systems, the medium voltage switchgear must disarm.

 There are several safeguards to ensure that the PV system does not return to the utility system.
 The solution includes a Kirk Key system located on the distribution panel of the designated solar plant and at the interconnection point of the main dealership of the facility, which ensures that no one can open the key to the main dealership without first opening the keys to the PV system.
 This prevents the second 15 kV service feeder from being parallel to the property’s photovoltaic system at any time.
 In addition, the relay and communication system measures the installation load and the production of solar energy.
 If the output of the PV system reaches 92% of the total load, a cut-off feature in the relay system forces an automatic reduction in energy production.
 Any problems that occur will trigger alarms in which the utility, installation contractor and property operations have the ability to remotely limit the plant output of Phase I SMA inverters.
 The SMA drive software also has a restriction function that a system manager can use remotely if the generated energy reaches energy usage levels.